longhorn/website/content/docs/1.6.0/spdk/features.md

 - Degraded volume
 - Offline replica rebuilding
 - Block disk management
+- Volume backup and restoration
+- Snapshot creation, deletion and reversion
 - Orphaned replica management

-In addition to the features mentioned above, additional functionalities such as replica number adjustment, online replica rebuilding, snapshot, backup, restore and so on will be introduced in future versions.
+In addition to the features mentioned above, additional functionalities such as replica number adjustment, online replica rebuilding and so on will be introduced in future versions.